Contact details

 While seagrass does absorb carbon, the amount of carbon absorbed can vary depending numerous characteristics such as water depth, exposure, sediment type, species planted and temperature.
 It’s therefore difficult to say how much carbon 1 square meter of seagrass will absorb.

 We do offer internships as part of university students’ placement year degrees.
-We currently offer three different internships: Communication Intern, Seagrass Nursey Intern and Seagrass Ocean Rescue Intern.
-For more information and to apply, check out our careers page.
+We currently offer three different internships: Communication Intern, Seagrass Nursery Intern and Seagrass Ocean Rescue Intern.
+For more information and to apply, check out our Careers page

 Short-term placements are available over the summer months (July-September).
 These placements are open to anyone over the age of 18.